rstcheck/rstcheck-core/docs/source/workflows/development.rst

 Dependency management and more with poetry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-is used for dependency management, building and publishing ``rstcheck``.
+is used for dependency management, building and publishing ``rstcheck-core``.

 Testing with tox